 - 73% of people using the site shared an issue for the first time

 - 80% of people were able to manage how they were feeling without needing to access other help and support

 - 95% reported improved wellbeing

-For support with further information about the service, Warwickshire residents can also contact their local Wellbeing Hub, who can advise about this service, and a range of other options available to help – see below under ‘Feeling stressed, worried, low or concerned about your mental health’.
+For support with further information about the service, Warwickshire residents can also contact their local Wellbeing Hub, who can advise about this service and a range of other options available to help.

-Will I have to pay?
-Public Health, at Warwickshire County Council is undertaking a trial of this service and it is currently available free of charge to people living in Warwickshire, including students living in the County.
+This service is currently available free of charge to people living in Warwickshire, including students who live in Warwickshire.